lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines_tools.md

 back with a bash inside the VM.
 Inside that you are root, so you can directly execute `singularity build` commands.

-As usual more options can be shown by running `startInVM --help`, the most important one being `--time`.
+As usual, more options can be shown by running `startInVM --help`, the most important one being `--time`.

 There are two special use cases for this script: